Some people think on-page SEO is just throwing your keywords on the page.

 54. Are all your internal links using preferred URLs?

-Redirect chains force link equity to pass through a buffer and may actually slow your page’s speed if there are excessive redirects.
+Redirect chains force link equity to pass through a buffer and may slow your page’s speed with excessive redirects.

 You should audit your internal links to make sure they’re using your preferred URLs.